IBM/example-health-pipeline/README.md

 ```

 ### 3. Create service account

+To make sure the pipeline has the appropriate permissions to store images in the local OpenShift registry, we need to create a service account.
+We'll call it 'pipeline':

 ```
 $ oc create serviceaccount pipeline
 $ oc adm policy add-scc-to-user privileged -z pipeline